microsoft/vscode-tensorboard/CONTRIBUTING.md

 ### Running Desktop Tests

 Use the `Tests` debug configuration to run the tests.
+Or run `npm run test` in the terminal.